misgana-desalegne/portfolio/projects/Projet-Velib-Data-Analysis.md

 - Integrate live weather and event data to improve forecasting accuracy.
 - Add simulation tools to test rebalancing strategies before deployment.
 - Provide an operator mobile app for dynamic rebalancing tasks driven by predictions.

----

-*File created for portfolio — can expand with sample charts, sample API specs, and model evaluation metrics on request.*